oracle/cloudtestdrive/AppDev/helidon-k8s/Helidon/Helidon-core/helidon-core.md

    .....
 ```

-This simple single annotation tells Helidon that before even reaching your actual code that for all incomming requests the framework must check that the request includes valid authentication in some form.
-Note that @Authenticated does *not* specify what authentication mechanism is used, it could be basic auth (the obscured user name and password are in the request headers) or something more powerful like oauth2.
-We'll see in a bit more detail later in the section how the security is defined.

-Save the changes to the StorefrontResource.java file stop the program if it's running and run the service again (Main class -> Run As -> Java Application)
+- Save the changes to the StorefrontResource.java file
+- Stop the program if it's running
+- Run the service again (Main class -> Run As -> Java Application)

-Try accessing the list endpoint, without setting the user details - we expect an error now:
+Try accessing the list endpoint, without setting the user details - we **expect an error** now:

 - Run the **curl** command :
   - `curl -i -X GET http://localhost:8080/store/stocklevel`